 - Basic – two beds in a room with a shared bathroom

-The cost of long term care accommodation is regulated by the Ministry of Health and Long Term Care (MOHLTC).
-Rates are reviewed annually by the MOHLTC and are standardized across Ontario.
-A breakdown of the current rates is available on the MOHLTC website or by clicking here.
+The cost of long term care accommodation is regulated by the Ministry of Long Term Care (MLTC).
+Rates are reviewed annually by the MLTC and are standardized across Ontario.
+A breakdown of the current rates is available on the MLTC website or by clicking here.

 For individuals with lower incomes who may have difficulty affording Basic Accommodation in long term care, the government offers an accommodation cost subsidy.
 The subsidy is not available to people requesting Semi-Private or Private accommodation.

 Yes, we have accommodations that are suitable for couples.
-Couples who would like to live together should discuss their request with their local Community Care Access Centre or the Social Worker/Admission Coordinator at Mill Creek Care Centre.
+Couples who would like to live together should discuss their request with their local Home and Community Care Support Services or the Social Worker/Admission Coordinator at Mill Creek Care Centre.
 If a suitable room is not available upon admission, a couple can be admitted to separate rooms and placed on a waiting list for a shared room.

 Residents cannot have personal pets live with them in the Home.
 However, pets may visit provided that all their vaccinations are in order and up-to-date.
 For more information on the conditions for pet visitation talk to the Programs Manager at Mill Creek Care Centre.